Pablo Picasso: Early life

 The family moved to A Coruña in 1891, where his father became a professor at the School of Fine Arts.
-They stayed almost four years.
+They stayed for almost four years.
 On one occasion, the father found his son painting over his unfinished sketch of a pigeon.
 Observing the precision of his son's technique, an apocryphal story relates, Ruiz felt that the thirteen-year-old Picasso had surpassed him, and vowed to give up painting, though paintings by him exist from later years.

 In 1895, Picasso was traumatized when his seven-year-old sister, Conchita, died of diphtheria.
 After her death, the family moved to Barcelona, where Ruiz took a position at its School of Fine Arts.
 Picasso thrived in the city, regarding it in times of sadness or nostalgia as his true home.
 Ruiz persuaded the officials at the academy to allow his son to take an entrance exam for the advanced class.
 This process often took students a month, but Picasso completed it in a week, and the jury admitted him, at just 13.
 As a student, Picasso lacked discipline but made friendships that would affect him in later life.
 His father rented a small room for him close to home so he could work alone, yet he checked up on him numerous times a day, judging his drawings.
 The two argued frequently.

 Picasso's father and uncle decided to send the young artist to Madrid's Real Academia de Bellas Artes de San Fernando, the country's foremost art school.
 At age 16, Picasso set off for the first time on his own, but he disliked formal instruction and stopped attending classes soon after enrollment.
 Madrid held many other attractions.
-The Prado housed paintings by Diego Velázquez, Francisco Goya, and Francisco Zurbarán.
+The Prado housed paintings by Diego Velázquez, Francisco Goya, and Francisco de Zurbarán.
 Picasso especially admired the works of El Greco; elements such as his elongated limbs, arresting colours, and mystical visages are echoed in Picasso's later work.